 Clinic students have the opportunity to engage in both amicus curiae and direct representation on a variety of important equal justice issues.
 Clinic students have drafted briefs challenging the racially arbitrary application of the death penalty and advocating for changed legal standards to account for implicit bias in the criminal trial process as well as at sentencing.
 The clinic is taught by Professor Melissa Lee and Professor Jessica Levin, who co-direct the Center for Civil Rights and Critical Justice.

-Prerequisites: Constitutional Law (CNLW-200) and Legal Writing II (WRIT-200).
+Prerequisites: Constitutional Law (CNLW-200 or CNLW-205) and Legal Writing II (WRIT-200).

 Experiential Learning: This course counts toward the experiential learning requirement.

-Civil Rights and Critical Justice Center
+Center for Civil Rights and Critical Justice

 901 12th Avenue